Machine Learning in Survival Analysis

 Part I: Machine Learning and Survival Analysis

-An introduction to the basics of survival analysis, with some more advanced concepts in the more general ‘event history analysis’ setting, which encompasses competing risks and multi-state models.
-In addition, there is a brief overview to machine learning, including key concepts that are utilized throughout the survival domain.
-This Part concludes by unifying terminology between machine learning and survival analysis to define what it means to have different survival prediction problems and a ‘machine learning survival analysis’ task.
+Part I opens with a brief overview of machine learning, introducing key concepts that are universal to any application of machine learning, regardless of the specific setting.
+It then turns to the basic terminology and concepts of survival analysis, followed by more advanced concepts in the more general ‘event history analysis’ setting, which encompasses competing risks and multi-state models.
+This Part concludes by unifying terminology between machine learning and survival analysis to define what it means to have different survival prediction problems and a machine learning survival analysis task.

 Part II: Evaluation